aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Elements/autofilter/_index.md

 type: docs
 url: /autofilter/
 aliases: [/working-with-autofilter/]
-keywords: "Get, add， delete, and so on for auto filter on an Excel worksheet."
+keywords: "Get, add, delete, and so on for auto filter on an Excel worksheet."
-description: "The Aspose.Cells Cloud APIs support to get, add， delete, and so on for auto filter on an Excel worksheet.
+description: "The Aspose.Cells Cloud APIs support to get, add, delete, and so on for auto filter on an Excel worksheet.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 100
 kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, AutoFilter
 ---